 Their royal highnesses announced they were expecting a baby "in the spring of 2019."

-Catherine, Duchess of Cambridge, delivered all three of her children at the Lindo Wing of St. Mary's Hospital in London.
-That's the same place Princess Diana gave birth to both her sons.
+However, hospital births are the contemporary tradition.
+Catherine, Duchess of Cambridge, delivered all three of her children the Lindo Wing of St. Mary's Hospital in London — the same place Princess Diana gave birth to her sons.

 What is the royal baby’s gender?

 During a night out at the Endeavour Fund Awards in London on Feb.
-7, the mom-to-be revealed that even she and Prince Harry have no idea of the gender.
+7, the mom-to-be said as such.

-"We don't know," she told one attendee.
-"Yes, we decided to keep it a secret" — as is tradition for most births in the British royal family.
+"We decided to keep it a secret," she told one attendee.
+This is tradition for most births in the British royal family.

 Some wondered this based on the size and shape of the duchess's baby bump, but serious talk about the possibility of twins kicked off in late November when an Irish betting company called Paddy Power announced that all bets were off — officially — after a sudden surge in people putting their money on multiples.